seelmann/customer-management-service/infra/README.md

 Infrastructure
 ==============

-Ansible playbooks and Docker containers to setup the Customer Service infrastructure.
-Precondition is a Debian 8 server accessible via SSH.
+Ansible playbooks and Dockerfile to setup the Customer Service infrastructure.
+Tested on Debian 8 server accessible via SSH.

 Description of the playbooks: